cryptophobic/OrenPrototype/ANIMATION_DISCUSSION.md

 **Decision**: We don't need a separate direction in movement logic since velocity provides complete information.
 Orientation is purely visual and derived from velocity.

+**Concerns**:
+I have a concern about the "velocity is the source of truth" approach.
+Someone could move backward.
+So velocity is in the opposite direction.
+And this affects sightseeing.
+So, I'm thinking about orientation for shape and "direction if sightseeing" for CoordinateHolder.
+This idea to discuss and develop

 ### 4. Animation Update Flow

 #### Option A: Event-driven from Shape (Preferred by User)